eclipse-archived/kiso/docs/website/content/4. Contribution guide/using_cmake.md

 # How is CMake Organized

-The KISO project consists of subprojects, all managed by the `CMakeLists.txt` file from the root directory:
+The Kiso project consists of subprojects, all managed by the `CMakeLists.txt` file from the root directory:

 - `core`</br>
     Main project components and utilities as libraries